yookyung1310/BPR_toolbox/README.md

 It is not well known that eyeblink disturbs pupillomtery by transient constriction and re-dilation after blinking offset.
 We call the phenomenon BPR (Blink-locked Pupillary Response).

 The toolbox infers BPR component in your data with probabilistic inference model, and subtract the component from your data.
 It would improve statistical power of your pupil data.
 Moreover, it corrects BPR on a blink-by-blink basis.
-Therefore, it deals with the substantial blink-by-blink variability of BPR.
+Therefore, it deals with the substantial blink-by-blink variability of BPR, and various pattern of non-BPR components, which is impossible with heuristic methods.

 It is easy to apply your pupil data.
 It requires only pupil and blink data, and sampling rate as inputs.